Danialk13/Danialk13/README.md

   - Strong analytical skills
   - Able to solve complex problems
   - Responsible
+  - Significant experience in improving project performance
   - Desired to learn new technologies
-  - 5+ years working with ERP systems based on Microsoft .NET Technologies
+  - 6+ years working with ERP systems based on Microsoft .NET Technologies
   - Have useful experience in designing projects with high complexity

 ---